devizer/h3control/README.md

 ### configuration
 By default
-- h3control listen browser requests on the all IP adresses at port 5000.
+- h3control listens browser requests on the all IP adresses at port 5000.
 - h3control allows full access to CPU and DDR frequency.

 IP adresses can by restricted by **white-list**.
 Also changes of CPU & DDR frequency can be protected by **a password**.